zsh-users/antigen/index.md

 pull requests the project gets.
 We need a better way of plugin management.

 This was discussed on [a][1] [few][2] [issues][3], but it doesn't look like there was any progress made.
-So, I'm trying to start this off with antigen, hoping to better this situation.
+So, I'm trying to start this off with Antigen, hoping to better this situation.
 Please note that I'm by no means a zsh or any shell script expert (far from it).